davidferrara23/enquirer-cpd-drones/README.md

 # Cincinnati Police Drone Squad flight paths

-This project from The Cincinnati Enquirer allows for the scraping and analysis of flight paths from the Cincinnati Police Department's drone program, operated through SkyDio.
-The data is used in several stories published in The Enquirer's Nov.
+This project from The Cincinnati Enquirer allows for the scraping and analysis of flight paths from the Cincinnati Police Department's drone program, operated through Skydio.
+[The data is used in several stories published in The Enquirer's Nov.
 30 feature: Cincinnati police's $4.8M drone program takes off.
-How does the eye in the sky work?
+How does the eye in the sky work?](https://www.cincinnati.com/story/news/crime/2025/11/30/cincinnati-police-drones-are-now-first-responders-heres-how-it-works/86280621007/)

 You may also modify the ArcGIS endpoint and [scrape any other department using Skydio](https://www.google.com/search?q=site:https://cloud.skydio.com/dashboard/&filter=0).